SilentVoid13/SyncDisBoi/README.md

 - [Tidal](https://tidal.com/)

 SyncDisBoi is the ideal tool for music enthusiasts who want to:
-- Seamlessly migrate to a new music platform while preserving their playlists
+- Seamlessly migrate to a new music platform while preserving their playlists and likes
 - Keep playlists in sync across multiple platforms and enjoy each platform's unique recommendation algorithms
 - Export existing playlists in a portable JSON format for easy backup or sharing